Martin Pringle: Retirement

 Despite his injury, Pringle was subsequently given the opportunity to stay at Charlton and was given a squad number and registered for the club for the 2002–03 season.
 On 4 November 2002, however, he was forced to retire from professional football.

 International career

 Pringle was capped twice by Sweden during one year, his debut coming in 1995.

-Manager career
+Managerial career

 Pringle then took up coaching, his first head coach spell being with Kopparbergs/Göteborg FC in the Swedish Women's League.
 In 2008, he returned to the men's game, assisting at Örgryte IS.

 In December 2009, Pringle was named Västra Frölunda IF manager.
 On 11 July 2011, he and Johan Lange joined Roland Nilsson's coaching staff at FC Copenhagen.
 In 2014 he returned to Sweden, first to assist Ängelholms FF and then to manage Eskilsminne IF.
 In December 2019 he started as director of sports in then-newly promoted Allsvenskan club Varbergs BoIS.